 1. Air Pockets In Your Pipes

-Then, turn on all the taps one by one until all the taps are flowing.
+Then, turn on all the taps one by one until they are all flowing.
 After that, turn them all in reverse order.
-Hopefully, that will release the air chamber, fixing your water hammer issue in your plumbing system.
+Hopefully, that will release the air chamber and fix the water hammer issue in your plumbing system.

 2. Don’t Open The Valves All The Way

 Although it’s not a long-term solution, it’s still worth trying before you get a permanent fix for the issue.
-As you might know, water hammer is mainly caused by dishwashers and washing machines when the shut-off valves close rapidly.
+As you might know, water hammers are mainly caused by dishwashers and washing machines when the shut-off valves close rapidly.
 Therefore, we suggest you try partially opening the inlet valves but not all the way.

 3. Make Sure You Secure The Pipe